publisha/publisha.github.io/Research/indesignusers.md

 Remember, covers are often seen in thumbnail views, so make sure the title can be read at small sizes.
 You will need a large version of the cover for marketing purposes when you deliver through the Apple iBooks.
 This needs to be 1400pixels on the short side.
 Conclusion: Some changes may be required, but the cover is often not included in the main InDesign file for print; it is more likely to be printed separately.
-Master pages
+### Master pages
 When you export to ePub, all of the master page items are ignored. headers, footers, page numbers etc. They won't get exported.
 Conclusion: leave your master page items alone.

-Pagination
+### Pagination
 Probably the most difficult of all, is dealing with page beginnings and ends.
 Book designers will often have finely crafted their InDesign files to get an exact number of pages (book extent) and will have adjusted leading and font spacing to remove orphans and widows.
 Since many of these adjustments will be ignored, they can stay, but some old habits need to be expunged!
 For example, if a soft break has been added near the bottom of a page (to remove a paragraph widow), then this will be a disaster in the eBook.
 It could result in a sudden break in the middle of a line.
 It is essential that the book design uses a different technique in InDesign.
 I advise using the keep together options in the paragraph style rules.
 This should tackle your orphan and widow problems for the print version and will be delivered as CSS rules in the ePub3 file (orphan and widow control has very limited support in eBook readers).

+###Page start
 You will certainly want your chapters to start on a new page.
-For your print version you may have used keep options > Start on Next page.
-This is good for print, but you will also need to use 'split ePub' for the heading style in order to 'chunk' the ePub into different XHTML files (one for each chapter, typically).
+For your print version you may have used `keep options > Start on Next page`.
+This is good for print, but you will also need to use `split ePub` for the heading style in order to 'chunk' the ePub into different XHTML files (one for each chapter, typically).
-In some versions of InDesign (at the time of writing 9.2), there is an annoyance:
-If you use 'start on next page' or 'start in next column' for a heading style, the resulting CSS for the ePub will include the following rule for that style: page-break-before:always;
+If you use `start on next page` or `start in next column` for a heading style, the resulting CSS for the ePub will include the following rule for that style:
+`page-break-before:always;`
-This may be very useful where you have a sub-heading that needs to start on the following page, but if you use 'start on next page', and 'split ePub' for a heading style (say a chapter heading), then you will get a blank page!
+This may be very useful where you have a sub-heading that needs to start on the following page, but if you use `start on next page`, and `split ePub` for a heading style (say a chapter heading), then you will get a blank page!
-Conclusion: You can edit out the 'page-break-before:always;' CSS at the end of the process.
+You can edit out the `page-break-before:always;` CSS at the end of the process.

-Fonts
+### Fonts
-This could be the subject for a much longer article but generally, if your licences allow it, then you can embed the fonts that are used in print into the ePub.
-However, not all font types are supported in the ePub, and - further, not all devices support all fonts.
-Conclusion: You will need to experiment.
+ Not all font types are supported in the exported ePub, and - further, not all devices support all fonts.
+You will need to experiment.
 You may need to compromise the print version in order to achieve the desired ePub version.
 On the other hand, you can opt to export without the font embedding, and thus, depend on the eReader device fonts.

-Typography
+### Typography
-There are many sophisticated typographic controls available in Adobe InDesign, and you may have been using baseline shift, hyphenation and justification fine controls, and even Align to Grid.
+There are many sophisticated typographic controls available in Adobe InDesign, and you may have been using baseline shift, hyphenation and justification fine controls, and even `Align to Grid`.
 All of these attributes will be ignored on export to ePub.
-If you make a lot of use of 'Align to Grid' and have set up a baseline grid across your spreads, then you need to be aware, that, even though spacing between paragraphs and heading looks great for print, you are going to lose this spacing when exported to ePub.
-You have to find another way to get the correct spacing.
-Use space before and space after in the Indents and Spacing section of the paragraph style attributes panel.
-Conclusion: Not all of your fine controls will work in the ePub, but, no-matter, in most cases you can ignore, but be careful with alignment to the baseline grid, since you may think you have good spacing, but this will be gone in the ePub.
+Not all of your fine controls will work in the ePub, but, no-matter, in most cases you can ignore, but be careful with alignment to the baseline grid, since you may think you have good spacing, but this will disappear in the re-flowable ePub version.

-Illustrations
+### Illustrations
 If you have photographs or other images in the book for print, then you must be sure to anchor these images, so that they will be closely tied the place in the text, when exporting to ePub.
 It may be that an image is moved on to a facing page, because it does not fit in with the layout concept of the book.
 This should not be a problem.
 A picture can be on a previous page but anchored to the text on the opposite page.
 You will need to use 'Anchored Object Options' with a Custom Position that allows you to manually arrange.
 When you export to ePub, you have a range of options for images, but if you opt to Use the Original Image, then you will need to convert those images yourself to RGB jpegs or PNG files.
 A better option is to use Preserve Appearance from Layout and Relative to Text Flow.
 It is a good practice to include alternative text for images within the ePub file.
 You can get this to work most efficiently if you use metadata within the images themselves.
 Use Photoshop to add metadata (title, description etc).
 You can pull this metadata into your alternative text automatically, and, even use in the captions.